 - a.
 Right to equitable and fair treatment; - b.
 Right to disclosure and transparency of financial products and services; - c.
 Right to protection of consumer assets against fraud and misuse; - d.
 Right to data privacy and protection; and - e.
-Right to timely handling and redress of complaints integral component of corporate governance and culture as well as risk management.
+Right to timely handling and redress of complaints

+The Framework establishes the guidelines and expectations from Bangko Sentral-Supervised Institutions (BSIs) to institutionalize consumer protection as an integral component of corporate governance and culture as well as risk management.
 The objective of the Framework is for BSIs to manage risks and potential harms to Financial Consumers, prevent unfair business practices, achieve fair and beneficial consumer outcomes and empower Financial Consumers to make better and informed financial decisions.
 These mechanisms reinforce confidence in the financial market and foster the stability of the Philippine financial system.